mingdeyu/dgpsi-R/README.md

 * Multi-core predictions and validations for GP, DGP, and Linked (D)GP emulators.

 ## Documentation
-See [https://mingdeyu.github.io/dgpsi-R](https://mingdeyu.github.io/dgpsi-R/) to learn more about the package.
+See [A Quick Guide to dgpsi](https://mingdeyu.github.io/dgpsi-R/articles/dgpsi.html) to get started with the package.

 ## Installation
 You can install the package from CRAN: